Policies and Frequently Asked Questions

 Nutritional analysis is when several lots of food are sampled and analyzed in a laboratory.
 For certain products, this is the only appropriate method.
-Another way is to calculate the nutritional content using a nutrient database where nutrient analyses on a variety of ingredients is stored in a computer database.
+Another way is to calculate the nutritional content using a nutrient database where nutrient analyses on various ingredients are stored in a computer database.
 Only the second method is available from the Entrepreneurial Program.

 No, your label may be wrong if the ingredients and amounts submitted in the ingredient report are not correct.
-If you have not actually weighed the ingredients, there may also be mistakes.
+If you have yet to weigh the ingredients, there may also be mistakes.

-Unless otherwise noted, the assumption is used that all the ingredients in the formula are present in the product and that there was no cooking loss, breading loss or added ingredients, such as added frying oil.
-In some cases an ingredient does not appear in the database, it then is up to you to furnish that information.
+Unless otherwise noted, the assumption is that all the ingredients in the formula are present in the product and that there was no cooking loss, breading loss, or added ingredients, such as added frying oil.
+In some cases, a component does not appear in the database; it is then up to you to furnish that information.

-Database calculations, while useful, are not analyses.
-We recommend laboratory analysis of your product by one of the many consulting labs which perform nutrient analyses.
-The database may not have the exact nutritional information for your ingredient, (i.e. one brand of catsup may not have the same nutrients as another brand).
-Database calculation gives a reasonable approximation of the nutrient value of the submitted formulation, but because there are so many factors to consider, it cannot be assumed to be a substitute for laboratory analysis.
+Database calculations, while helpful, are not analyses.
+We recommend laboratory analysis of your product by a consulting lab that performs nutrient analyses.
+The database may have different nutritional information for your ingredient (i.e., one brand of catsup may have different nutrients than another brand).
+Database calculation gives a reasonable approximation of the nutrient value of the submitted formulation.
+Still, because there are so many factors to consider, it cannot be assumed to be a substitute for laboratory analysis.
 The choice to use this information on a label is solely yours.

-Laboratory analysis of products for nutritional data is more expensive and time consuming.
-It requires that the product be properly sampled according to FDA protocol and analyzed by chemical methods.
-In some products such as fried, salted or coated products, the amounts of ingredients are difficult to determine and a laboratory analysis would be necessary.
+Laboratory analysis of products for nutritional data is more expensive and time-consuming.
+The product must be adequately sampled according to FDA protocol and analyzed by chemical methods.
+In some products, such as fried, salted, or coated products, the amounts of ingredients are difficult to determine, and a laboratory analysis would be necessary.

 Sometimes, an ingredient may not appear in our database.
-In this case, you will need to contact the supplier of the ingredient for a “nutrient analysis per 100 grams.”
-This data will then be entered into the computer.
+In this case, you will need to contact the ingredient supplier for a “nutrient analysis per 100 grams.”
 The Nutrition Facts panel from your ingredient will not suffice for this purpose.

 ACIDIFIED FOODS MANUFACTURING SCHOOL / OPERATING SUPERVISOR

-Under the acidified foods regulation (21 CFR 114.10) an operating supervisor is defined as a person who has attended a school approved by the Commissioner for giving instruction in food-handling techniques, food-protection principles, personal hygiene and plant sanitation practices, pH controls and critical factors in acidification, and who has been identified by that school as having satisfactorily completed the prescribed course of instruction.
-The supervisor must be on duty during processing, packing operations, and container closure of acidified product.
+The acidified foods regulation (21 CFR 114.10) defines an operating supervisor.
+A person who has attended a school approved by the Commissioner for giving instruction in food-handling techniques, food-protection principles, personal hygiene and plant sanitation practices, pH controls, and critical factors in acidification and who has been identified by that school as having satisfactorily completed the prescribed course of instruction.

 Yes, the Acidified Foods Manufacturing School is equivalent to the training received by attending a standard in-person Acidified Foods Only Better Process Control School course.